MaxStump13/dungeons_notes_dragons/README.md

 ![Screenshot](images/dndProfileMobile.png)

 ## Credits
-        - Tina Stanczyk, Maximilian Stump, Rich Kaplan
+        - Tina Stanczyk, Andrew Read, Rich Kaplan

 ## License
-  Copyright 2022 Andrew James Read
+  Copyright 2022 Maximilian Stump

         Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: